 The origins of communities of practice:

-In their 1991 publication Lave and Wenger discussed situated learning and created the concept of communities of practice.
+In their 1991 publication, Lave and Wenger discussed situated learning and created the concept of communities of practice.
 Their interpretation of learning was that we all learn “on-the-job” or at least in the specific context we operate within.
 The diagram demonstrates how there is a core and periphery or fringes of practice.
 Situated learning is then the area where people engage with one another in order to gain new knowledge and understanding.
-By engaging with other members or learners within the community, we will gradually move from the fringes towards the core.
+By engaging with other members or learners within the community, we will gradually move from the fringes to the core.

 This is a re-blog post by Nicole Brown and published with kind permission.